Horse64/old-core.horse64.org/docs/Specification/Horse64.md

   surrounding `{` and `}` code block brackets, and must be declared before use.

+- *No manual memory management,* since Horse64 is garbage-collected.
+  There is a `new` operator to make object instances, but no explicit delete operator of any kind.

-See the respective later section for the detailed grammar.
+See the respective later sections for both the detailed grammar, as well as details on Garbage Collection.

 ## Datatypes